Charnwood Voices Menu

 Advanced booking will be essential.
-If you have received an e-mail with this information, you should also receive the application form when it is available in November.
+If you have received an e-mail with this information, you should receive the application form by email.
+The application form may also be downloaded from here.
 Please feel free to forward to your friends.
-It will also be available from the website for downloading at that time

 Please note: Responding to suggestions after last year, we intend to seat the men in blocks this time to give more of a sense of solidarity.

 Over the past few years Shepshed Singers have been holding annual ‘Come and Sing’ workshop events which have proved to be both popular and successful.
 You will be pleased to know that Charnwood Voices will be carrying on this tradition!

 Held in January, these are one day workshops that have been attracting well over 100 singers of varying musical ability to come together from all over the East Midlands to rehearse and perform well known musical works.
 The workshop is a whole day event, and the aim is to learn as much of the work as we can, and to bring it to the highest possible standard in the limited time.
 It is open to all singers, whether you sing regularly with a choir or not.
 Many of the singers who come will not have sung the music before.
 It does help if you are able to read music to some degree and have listened to the piece before the day, but there are always some singers present who have done the piece before and lead the way.
 The day is hard work but great fun and very rewarding.
 We finish the afternoon with an informal performance to amaze our audience of friends and family with what we have achieved during the day.

 January 2015 Mozart:Requiem

 January 2014 Rutter:Requiem